fatmagician/crack-the-hash/README.md

 # Crack the Hash TryHackMe Tutorial

-This is a tutorial on the [Crack the Hash](https://tryhackme.com/r/room/crackthehash) box on TryHackMe.
+This is a tutorial on how to complete the [Crack the Hash](https://tryhackme.com/r/room/crackthehash) box on TryHackMe.

 This is a relatively straightforward box that involves cracking a bunch of different hashes.
 The main tools we'll use are
 * [Crackstation.net](https://crackstation.net/) - a free website for cracking many types of hashes